ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ## Summary: What works on what platform
 I tested 9 combinations of editor, OS, and PDF reader when preparing this article, and the results are summarized in the table below---the more green check marks the better.
-Based on what I found (YMMV), not everything works perfectly with every editor on every OS.

 **Recommendations based on my testing:**
 - If you have a choice of editor, use Neovim---everything works on every OS, potentially with a few small work-arounds.